 As the impact of COVID-19 continues around the world, enhance remote learning by creating a teaching and learning community and personalising the student experience using world-first AI infused technology.

 As technology unlocks new ways to engage, collaborate and learn, how can education providers adapt to prevent the student voice from getting lost in the noise?
 As digital native students come to expect a system that allows them to form a community as they learn, QBot provides the answer.

 If you need assistance with the development and integration of QBot in your organisation, get in touch with us.

 In the face of the current COVID-19 pandemic Antares Solutions has expanded its product range to help education providers leverage QBot quickly and at scale.

 We understand the enormous burden currently faced by universities across the world and Antares has pledged to extend our services to all interested parties.
-We have released an upgraded version of QBot on Microsoft Teams to help with the governance and rollout of online learning.
+We have released an upgraded version of QBot to help with the governance and rollout of online learning.

 The new version is a templatised scalable solution for clients that allows for auto-provisioning of Teams with QBot.
 This latest development allows clients to provision Teams across their institution leaning on best practices from Antares.

 This latest version of QBot has been built for rapid deployment during COVID-19 and aims to reduce time to implementation for universities as well as reducing complexity and costs.
 One implementation can now allow QBot and Teams to be deployed across an entire institution.

 Gen Z are digital natives and have grown up with the presence of rapid technology change.
 Traditional, passive teaching methods that involve an instructor standing in front of a whiteboard aren’t the most effective method in engaging with this generation.
 Whilst technology in the educational space is something new, it’s just another part of everyday life for these youth.